 Construction of the dominant system clarifies the notion of limiting steps for relaxation.
-There is an exponential relaxation process that lasts much more than the others in (44), (53).
+There is an exponential relaxation process that lasts much longer than the others in Equations (44) and (53).
 This is the slowest relaxation and it is controlled by one reaction in the dominant system, the limiting step.
 The limiting step for relaxation is not the slowest reaction, or the second slowest reaction of the whole network, but the slowest reaction of the dominant system.
 That limiting step constant is not necessarily a reaction rate constant for the initial system, but can be represented by a monomial of such constants as well.

-The idea of dominant subsystems in asymptotic analysis was proposed by Newton and developed by Kruskal [61].
-A modern introduction with some historical review is presented in [62].
-In our analysis we do not use the powers of small parameters (as it was done in [27,28,29,61,62]), but operate directly with the rate constants orderings.
+The idea of dominant subsystems in asymptotic analysis was proposed by Newton and developed by Kruskal (1963).
+A modern introduction with some historical review is presented by White.
+In our analysis we do not use the powers of small parameters (as it was done by Akian et al., 2004; Kruskal, 1963; Lidskii, 1965; Vishik and Ljusternik, 1960; White, 2006), but operate directly with the rate constants ordering.

-To develop the idea of systems with well separated constants to the state of a mathematical notion, we introduce multiscale ensembles of constant tuples.
+To develop the idea of systems with well-separated constants to the state of a mathematical notion, we introduce multiscale ensembles of constant tuples.
 This notion allows us to discuss rigorously uniform distributions on infinite space and gives the answers to a question: what does it mean "to pick a multiscale system at random".

 Some of results obtained are rather surprising and unexpected.
-First of all, this is the zero-one asymptotic of eigenvectors.
-Than, the good approximation to eigenvectors does not give approximate eigenvectors (inverse situation is more common: an approximate eigenvector could be far from the eigenvector).
+First of all is the zero-one asymptotic of eigenvectors.
+Then, the good approximation to eigenvectors does not give approximate eigenvectors (the inverse situation is more common: an approximate eigenvector could be far from the eigenvector).
 The almost exact lumping analysis provided by the zero-one approximation of eigenvectors has an unexpected property: the lumped groups for different eigenvalues can intersect.
-Rather surprising seems the change of reaction sequence when we construct the dominant systems.
-For example, asymptotic equivalence (for $k_i^- \gg k_i, k{i+1}$) of the reaction network $A_i \leftrightarrow A{i+1} \rightarrow A{i+2}$ with rate constants k_i, k_i^- and k{i+1} to the reaction network $A{i+1} \rightarrow A_i \rightarrow A{i+2}$ with rate constants k_i^- (for the reaction $A{i+1} \rightarrow A_i$) and $k{i+1}k_i/k_i^-$ (for the reaction $A_i \rightarrow A{i+2}$) is simple, but surprising (Subsec.
-2.9).
+Rather unexpected seems the change of reaction sequence when we construct the dominant systems.
+For example, asymptotic equivalence (for $k_i^- \gg k_i$, k{i+1}) of the reaction network $A_i \leftrightarrow A{i+1} \rightarrow A{i+2}$ with rate constants k_i , k_i^- and k{i+1} to the reaction network $A{i+1} \rightarrow A_i \rightarrow A{i+2}$ with rate constants k_i^- (for the reaction $A{i+1} \rightarrow A_i$) and $k{i+1}k_i/k_i^-$ (for the reaction $A_i \rightarrow A{i+2}$) is simple, but surprising (Section 2.9).
 And, of course, it was surprising to observe how the dynamics of linear multiscale networks transforms into the dynamics on finite sets of reagent names.

-Now we have the complete theory and the exhaustive construction of algorithms for linear reaction networks with well separated rate constants.
+Now we have the complete theory and the exhaustive construction of algorithms for linear reaction networks with well-separated rate constants.
 There are several ways of using the developed theory and algorithms:

-- (1) For direct computation of steady states and relaxation dynamics; this may be useful for complex systems because of the simplicity of the algorithm and resulting formulas and because often we do not know the rate constants for complex networks, and kinetics that is ruled by orderings rather than by exact values of rate constants may be very useful; - (2) For planning of experiments and mining the experimental data the observable kinetics is more sensitive to reactions from the dominant network, and much less sensitive to other reactions, the relaxation spectrum of the dominant network is explicitly connected with the correspondent reaction rate constants, and the eigenvectors ("modes") are sensitive to the constant ordering, but not to exact values; - (3) The steady states and dynamics of the dominant system could serve as a robust first approximation in perturbation theory or as a preconditioning in numerical methods.
+- (i) For direct computation of steady states and relaxation dynamics; this may be useful for complex systems because of the simplicity of the algorithm and resulting formulas and because often we do not know the rate constants for complex networks, and kinetics that is ruled by orderings rather than by exact values of rate constants may be very useful. - (ii) For planning of experiments and mining the experimental data the observable kinetics is more sensitive to reactions from the dominant network, and much less sensitive to other reactions, the relaxation spectrum of the dominant network is explicitly connected with the correspondent reaction rate constants, and the eigenvectors ("modes") are sensitive to the constant ordering, but not to exact values. - (iii) The steady states and dynamics of the dominant system could serve as a robust first approximation in perturbation theory or as a preconditioning in numerical methods.